-Needless to say, this and other chemical processes that are labeled as “natural” can have serious issues of tolerance for people with sensitive stomaches or allergies.
+Needless to say, this and other chemical processes that are labeled as “natural” can have serious issues of tolerance for people with sensitive stomachs or allergies.

 The only water process that could really be labeled as “natural” is the expensive, patented Swiss water process, performed by only one plant in the world, in Canada.
-A batch of green, unroasted beans are soaked in hot water, absorbing the caffeine and coffee solids from the bean.
+A batch of green, unroasted beans is soaked in hot water, absorbing the caffeine and coffee solids from the bean.
 Then the beans are discarded and the water is run through a carbon filter that traps the caffeine molecules.
 The remaining water is then used to soak another batch of coffee beans.
 The water absorbs more caffeine from these beans, but cannot soak up any more coffee solids or flavor, which stay in the beans.
 The water is then drained away.
-The process is repeated until the beans are 99.9% caffeine free.
-Blends that use the Swiss water process include Starbucks’ Komodo Dragon and Seattle’s Best Coffee Organic Twilight.
+The process is repeated until the beans are 99.9% caffeine-free.

 Other decaffeination processes include CO2 processing, used by Koffie Kan, in which the coffee beans are soaked in a liquid bath of carbon dioxide at 73 to 300 atmospheric pressures; and the triglyceride method, in which the beans are soaked in coffee oils removed from spent coffee grounds.